 - Inheritance disputes

 - The tax implications of wills and succession

 - Trustee disputes

-Guillaume Barlet Batada is a London-based French lawyer (Independent Juriste) who advises and assists on wills, estate planning and probates, taking into consideration both legal and tax aspects on such matters within multiple jurisdictions, including France.
+Guillaume Barlet Batada is a London-based French lawyer (Juriste) who advises and assists on wills, estate planning and probates, taking into consideration both legal and tax aspects on such matters within multiple jurisdictions, including France.
 Peter Dempsey also has extensive experience of advising on wills and estates in a cross-border context.